Thierry Géraud

 In Journal of Mathematical Imaging and Vision

-Abstract In Mathematical Morphology (MM), connected filters based on dynamics are used to filter the extrema of an image.
+In Mathematical Morphology (MM), connected filters based on dynamics are used to filter the extrema of an image.
 Similarly, persistence is a concept coming from Persistent Homology (PH) and Morse Theory (MT) that represents the stability of the extrema of a Morse function.
 Since these two concepts seem to be closely related, in this paper we examine their relationship, and we prove that they are equal on $n$-D Morse functions, $n\geq 1$.
+More exactly, pairing a minimum with a $1$-saddle by dynamics or pairing the same $1$-saddle with a minimum by persistence leads exactly to the same pairing, assuming that the critical values of the studied Morse function are unique.
+This result is a step further to show how much topological data analysis and mathematical morphology are related, paving the way for a more in-depth study of the relations between these two research fields.

 Continue reading